starknet-io/starknet.js/www/docs/API/classes/ContractFactory.md

 ▸ **attach**(`address`): [`Contract`](Contract.md)

-Attaches current abi and provider or account to the new address
+Attaches current abi and account to the new address

 #### Parameters